 3.5 Requirements for more detailed Emergency Response Assessments

-Depending on the above assessment MCA in consultation with DECC, may require a more detailed emergency response assessment to be undertaken later as a condition of a granted consent.
+Depending on the above assessment MCA may require a more detailed emergency response assessment to be undertaken later as a condition of a granted consent.
 However, where the frequency or the consequences of such incidents gives rise for even greater concern, a full assessment may be required before consent is granted.
 Developers of specified OREIs may be required to develop individual Marine Pollution Contingency Plans (MPCP) broadly following the structures set out in the NCP.

-MCA will inform developers of their specific requirements in this respect.

 4. MARINE NAVIGATIONAL SAFETY GOAL

-Background

 4.1 Proposed Navigation Safety Principles

-Due to the lack of specified goals it is therefore prudent to consider the overarching UK principle of reducing risk to that which is “as low as reasonably practical” and that relevant good practice risk controls are in place.
+Due to the lack of specified goals for navigational safety in national or international waters, it is prudent to consider the overarching principle of reducing risk to that which is “as low as reasonably practicable” (ALARP) and that relevant good practice risk controls are in place.

 This overarching principle is based on the UK Health and Safety Executive (HSE) document “Reducing Risks Protecting People”, which is a guide to the HSE’s decision-making process.
 The document is aimed at explaining the decision-making process of the HSE and therefore contains much useful information on risk-based decision making.